yetanotherbhai/target.en/help/c_seting_up_target/c_implementing_target/c_target-atjs-implementation/r_target-atjs-versions.md

 * Corrects an issue in 0.9.0 that impacted implementations using ` at.js` on some pages and ` mbox.js` on other pages.

 * If you use Adobe Analytics as your activity's reporting source, you do not need to specify a tracking server during activity creation if you are using ` mbox.js` version 61 (or later) or ` at.js` version 0.9.1 (or later).
 The ` mbox.js` or ` at.js` library automatically sends tracking server values to [!DNL  Target].
-During activity creation, you can leave the [!UICONTROL  Tracking Server] field empty on the [!UICONTROL  Goals &amp;amp; Settings] page.
+During activity creation, you can leave the [!UICONTROL  Tracking Server] field empty on the [!UICONTROL  Goals &amp; Settings] page.